ctphoenix/Python-Course-Material/chapter1.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:7aa7dadeac
 ## Exercise 2b

-The ratio of the areas of a circle and the square inscribing it is `pi / 4`.
+Consider a circle enclosed by a square.
+The ratio of their areas is `pi / 4`.
 In this six-part exercise, we will find a way to approximate this value.

 *** =instructions
-- Using `random.uniform`, create a function `rand()` that generates a single `float` between `-1` and `1`.
+- Using `random.uniform()`, create a function `rand()` that generates a single `float` between `-1` and `1`.
 - Call `rand()` once.
-So we can check your solution, we will use `random.seed` to fix the value called by your function.
+So we can check your solution, we will use `random.seed()` to fix the value called by your function.

 *** =hint
--  `random.uniform` generates a random value between the first argument and the second argument.
+-  `random.uniform()` generates a random value between the first argument and the second argument.
 Try using this to get random values between `-1` and `1`.

 *** =pre_exercise_code
 ```{python}